gelim/nmap-sap/README.md

 ## How to generate and test probes

-So now, we need a way to know which packets needto be sent and what specific piece of information inside an answer can allow us to identify with a good assurance what protocol is being used and from that determine what is the service using this protocol.
+So now, we need a way to know which packets need to be sent and what specific piece of information inside an answer can allow us to identify with a good assurance what protocol is being used and from that determine what is the service using this protocol.
 In order to